jackmead515/fix-dive/IMPROVEMENTS.md

 that uses the frame_number / total_frames to calculate the progress.
 Then in the frontend I do the same thing but with the duration and current time.

+# Chunker Bugs

+- The chunker progress stalls at the last upload.
+Even though everything is uploaded
+- The s3fs fuse command asks for sudo password

 # Detect Chunk Size

 From the raw video, asset the size (resolution, fps, etc) of the video and